fraserjubb/fm-pod-landing-page/README.md

 - [regex.com (Website)](https://regexr.com/)
 - [Regex Cheatsheet (Website)](https://ihateregex.io/) - Funny, but also useful website someone came up with for regex.

+## Known Issues

+- On tablet, click-and-drag text selection inside the email input may not work due to the Figma-style button being inside the input.
+Keyboard shortcuts (Cmd/Ctrl + A) still work, and form submission functions as expected.
+- This issue was not fixed due to the time it would take, and it was deemed more valuable to move on to the next project for learning purposes.

 ## Noteworthy Updates Since Initial Submission

 1. No major updates since submitted.